anasen-collab/analysis/SiCal/readme.md

 The macros for calibrating the SX3 detectors are located in [RelativeCal/SX3](RelativeCal/SX3).

 ## Position calibration
 The macros for calibrating the relative position of the SX3 detectors are located in [PositionCal](PositionCal).
-This calibration is based on the physical geometry of the silicon wafers and is refered to as the geometic calibration throughout the code.
+This calibration is based on the physical geometry of the silicon wafers and is refered to as the geometry calibration throughout the code.

 ## Energy calibration
 The macros for calibrating the energy of the silicon detectors are located in [EnergyCal](EnergyCal).